 History of the eight-hour workday and 40-hour workweek

-“Eight hours labor, eight hours recreation, eight hours rest.”
-This is a phrase coined in 1817 by Robert Owen—an 18th century Welsh mill owner and labor rights activist.
+“Eight hours labour, eight hours recreation, eight hours rest.”
+This is a phrase coined in 1817 by Robert Owen—an 18th century Welsh mill owner and labour rights activist.

 By the early 1900s, many industries had adopted the eight-hour workday, but most people were still working six days a week.
 That continued until 1926 when Henry Ford removed one required day of work from his employees’ schedules.

 Ford’s employees had been working 48 hours a week: eight-hour days and six-day weeks.
 Removing one day resulted in eight-hour shifts for five days a week—what we now know as the 40-hour workweek.

 Ford found that his workers were actually more productive working 40 hours a week than they had been working 48 hours a week.
 His success with the change inspired manufacturing companies all over the country to adopt the 40-hour workweek.